tdeekens/flopflip/readme.md

 #### `reducer` & `STATE_SLICE`

-The reducer should be hooked into the `combineReducers` within your application in coordination with the `STATE_SLICE` which is used internally too to manage the location of the feature toggle states.
+The flopflop reducer should be wired up with a `combineReducers` within your application in coordination with the `STATE_SLICE` which is used internally too to manage the location of the feature toggle states.

 In context this configuration could look like: